nazariyg/InstaDjango/README.md

 Let's go over the shell scripts that are located outside of the app's local directory:

 * **[AppShell].command** is for SSH-ing into the server's shell with the working directory changed to the app's remote directory and with the app's virtual environment already activated for you.
+* **[MakeMigrations].command** is for pushing the changes to the server, running `python manage.py makemigrations`, and pulling the changes from the server.
+* **[MakeMigrationsAndMigrate].command** is for pushing the changes to the server, running `python manage.py makemigrations && python manage.py migrate`, and pulling the changes from the server.
 * **[Push].command** is for pushing changes from the local directory into the remote one.
 You may consider running `[RestartUwsgi].command` thereafter or simply joining the two scripts together.
 * **[Pull].command** is for pulling changes from the remote directory into the local one.
 * **[RestartUwsgi].command** is for restarting uWSGI on the server for the changes to Django files to take effect.